• Skip to primary navigation

 Stew:

-1. Heat 2 tbsp oil in a large pot over medium heat.
+1. Heat 2 tablespoon oil in a large pot over medium heat.

 2. Add onions and sauté for 7-8 minutes, stirring frequently.
 Add garlic and cook another 2-3 minutes.